Rotting in the Sun: Production

 Sebastián Silva was approached by Jordan Firstman while in Mexico, finding him hilarious and wanted to make a satirical film.
 Silva previously approached Michael Cera to lead the film, but Cera declined due to the graphic sexual content.
 The film contains unsimulated sex scenes, with Silva stating: "The sex is so graphic that it's a double-edged sword.
 People, especially Americans, are so scared of genitals.
 I'm scared a little bit that a lot of people will center on the cocks and talking about cocks when it's just a trait of one of the characters."
 In January 2023, Robert Pattinson's production company Icki Eneo Arlo boarded the film as a producer.

 Principal photography took place almost entirely in the Roma neighborhood of Mexico City, and concluded by December 2021.

 Release

 The film had its world premiere at the Sundance Film Festival on January 22, 2023.
-In June 2023, Mubi acquired distribution rights to the film; it was released theatrically in the United States on September 8, 2023, and began streaming globally on Mubi on September 15.
+In June 2023, Mubi acquired distribution rights to the film in North and Latin America, the U.K., Ireland, France, Germany, Austria, Italy, Spain, and the Benelux.
+It was released theatrically in the United States on September 8, 2023, and began streaming globally on Mubi on September 15.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 70 out of 100, based on 17 critics, indicating "generally favorable" reviews.